 - Those who want their foot in the door and access to your money at all costs and who will keep

-These types of builders generally disappear without finishing the Job at a time that suits them.
+These types of builders generally disappear without finishing the Job at a time of their choosing.

 Firstly – try to take a step back and try to look a little more formally and more objectively at your project, Try to think you are building the project for someone else and try to set out a strict management culture at an early stage while constantly highlighting and remembering your reasons for having it built.